 This policy sets out the whistleblowing procedures at The Altus School.
-It has been produced (and reviewed) by the John Rothwell who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-He is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+It has been produced (and reviewed) by John Rothwell who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
+This individual is fully aware of the contents of this policy and will escalate any instances of malpractice through the head of centre to the relevant awarding body/bodies.